 On the night of June 29, 1914, Vancouver City Council unanimously passed a resolution moved by Alderman William R. Hamilton, and seconded by Alderman Malcolm McBeath, protesting the ship’s landing in Canada, and stating that Vancouver City Council was “unalterably opposed to the admittance of Hindus and other Asiatic races into this country.”
 The motion further stated that “… these people would prove a serious menace to our civilization, both economically and socially …” Alderman McBeath was later to become Vancouver Mayor from 1916 – 1917.

 New Westminster City Council passed a motion on June 22, 1914 stating “That this Council go on record as being opposed to this immigration, and that the Clerk be instructed to urge upon the Premier and the Minister of the Interior at Ottawa to use every effort to prevent admission of these people into the Country.”

 One week later, on June 29, 1914, New Westminster Mayor A. W. Gray and a majority of the city council attended a community meeting asking “the Federal authorities at Ottawa to invoke the full power of the present statues and if necessary, enact new laws, to effectively deal with the total exclusion of Asiatics from this country.”

-July 23, 1914 – Prime Minister Robert Borden orders the deployment of the naval vessel H.M.V.S.
-Rainbow, whose crew is instructed to move the charter vessel using force if necessary.
+On July 23, 1914, Prime Minister Robert Borden ordered the deployment of the naval vessel H.M.V.S.
+Rainbow to move the Komagata Maru using force if necessary.
 Huge crowds gather to watch on Vancouver’s harbor front as the Rainbow escorts the S. S. Komagata Maru from Canadian waters.